steltenpower/PowerGists/animation.md

 ---

-Basing a 1080p YouTube clip on the above
+A 1080p YouTube clip is under development with the above as introduction, followed by some actual (not too technically overwhelming) notebook-based cooperation.
+Suggestions are very welcome.
+Help out!